 Transferring a Prescription

-It’s easy to fill your prescriptions at OUHS Pharmacy.
+It’s easy to fill your prescriptions at OUHS Pharmacy!
+We can fill prescriptions from OUHS providers or from your private provider.
 If your physician is issuing a new prescription, you should:

-- Request that your healthcare provider send the prescription directly to OUHS Pharmacy
+· Request that your healthcare provider send the prescription directly to OUHS Pharmacy or

-- Be sure to bring your insurance card with you when you come to pick up your prescription.
+· Be sure to bring your prescription insurance card, your OU ID, and your driver’s license with you when you come to pick up your prescription.

 Some prescription insurance plans have an annual deductible.
 This is the amount you must pay each year for your prescriptions before your prescription insurance begins to pay its share of your covered drugs.